Tel: 01455 633016 (Office)

 ||£190.00 (new members)

-Disabled concessionary rates are available to anglers who produce
+Disabled concessionary rates are available although anglers may be asked to provide evidence

 Spectators are charged £1.00 per person - one spectator per paying angler.